Ashutosh257/ashflix/README.md

 ### STEP 4: Push to GitHub
 Once you push to Github wait for the changes to happen!

 If you get stuck!
-Check out - https://github.com/Ashutosh257/netifly-env-setup
+Check out - [this repo](https://github.com/Ashutosh257/ashflix)

 ## Voila!
 You can now use your API Keys or any Environment variables without exposing it to the Internet!!